pktgen/fgen/docs/guides/testcne_app_ug/testcne.rst

 Introduction
 ============

-This document is a user guide for the ``test-cne`` test application shipped as part of CNDP.
+This document is a user guide for the ``test-cne`` test application shipped as part of FGEN.

-The ``test-cne`` application is used to test the CNDP libraries.
+The ``test-cne`` application is used to test the FGEN libraries.
 It's essentially a functional test harness.

 Running the Application
 =======================

-After :ref:`building CNDP <building-cndp>`, run ``test-cne`` with the following command.
+After :ref:`building FGEN <building-fgen>`, run ``test-cne`` with the following command.

 .. code-block:: console